TheLastCS/Website-Launch-Checklist/launch_checklist.md

 - **Analytics**: In order to suggest improvements going forwards ask to be set up on the client's analytics, this way you can monitor traffic and site stats for the client and suggest improvements over the following month and year after launch.

 ***
-Let us know your launch checklist recommendations [on Webdesigntuts+](http://enva.to/XpDQqR)
+Let us know your launch checklist recommendations [on my github page](https://github.com/TheLast22)